 4.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question, by the study group, as required.

 4.4 One rapporteur and one or more vice-rapporteurs are appointed, as appropriate, by a study group for each Question.
 The vice-rapporteur automatically takes over the chairmanship when the rapporteur is not available.
 This also includes the case of rapporteurs who are no longer representing the Member State or ITU-D Sector Member which nominated them as participant in accordance with § 7.1 below.
 Vice-rapporteurs may be representatives from Member States, Sector Members, Associates or Academia1.
-When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur is nominated from among the membership of the study group concerned.
+When a vice-rapporteur is called upon to replace a rapporteur for the rest of the study period, a new vice-rapporteur is nominated by the membership of the study group concerned.

 5 Powers of the study groups